gadenbuie/ermoji/README.md

 [regexplain](https://github.com/gadenbuie/regexplain).

-Feel free to [file an issue](https://github.com/gadenbuie/ermoji/issues) if you find a bug or have a theme suggestion – or better yet, submit a pull request\!
+Feel free to [file an issue](https://github.com/gadenbuie/ermoji/issues) if you find a bug – or better yet, submit a pull request\!